Quantitative approximation results for complex-valued neural networks: Introduction

-Motivated by this interest in complex-valued neural networks, in this paper we initiate the analysis of their expressive power, mathematically quantified by their ability to approximate functions of a given regularity.
-Specifically, we analyze how well CVNNs with the modReLU activation function (defined in \Cref{sub:CVNNs}) can approximate functions of Sobolev regularity $\Sobolev^{n,\infty}$ on compact subsets of $\CC^d$ (see \Cref{sub:SmoothnessAssumptions}); the explicit result is given in \Cref{sub:MainResult} below.
+Motivated by the increased interest in complex-valued neural networks, we herein initiate the analysis of their expressive power, quantified by their ability to approximate functions of a given regularity.
+Specifically, we analyze how well CVNNs with the modReLU activation function (defined in \Cref{sub:CVNNs}) can approximate functions of Sobolev regularity $\Sobolev^{n,\infty}$ on compact subsets of $\CC^d$ (see \Cref{sub:SmoothnessAssumptions}).
+The explicit result is given in \Cref{sub:MainResult}.